 Going to New York for the weekend was awesome.
 I got to check out a lot of sneaker boutiques that I had on my itinerary.
-I even visited Times Square just or the fun of it, which I last saw in 2004.
+I even visited Times Square just for the fun of it, which I last saw in 2004.
 But do stay away from the Empire State Building, that place sucked!
-It is a standard tourist trap lol.
+It is your typical standard tourist trap lol.

 Looking back on it, we obviously could have rented an Airbnb for much cheaper than our stay at the Dream Downtown.
 But I wanted to be in the heart of where all the action is.
 My last two trips in NYC, I stayed at horrible locations and made sure regardless of the price, we were going to do better this time around.

 Believe it or not, location is everything.
-Staying in a trendy area like the meat packing district is what we needed.
+Staying in a trendy area like the meat packing district was what we needed.
 Make no mistake about it, staying in the downtown area came at a cost.
 But as I have stated in my previous blog post, I am honestly about living life, not letting life pass you by.
 Click here to view my New York gallery.

 SmackDown Live – August 28

 The WWE came to town for both RAW and SmackDown Live.
 My friend Eddie hit me up again and convinced me to go catch a show at the newly renamed Scotiabank Arena.
 We enjoyed catching up for RAW the previous month, so why not let lightning strike twice in a bottle again?

 One of the main selling points for catching SmackDown Live was to watch women’s wrestler Charlotte Flair, who is one of WWE’s centerpiece talents in the women’s division.
 I think she is on course to become the greatest female wrestler of all time.
 It is simply in her DNA.
 She’s beautiful, athletic and is on her way to building charisma like her old man, the ‘Nature Boy’ Ric Flair.